 The opportunities and challenges that come with communicating in a global context is a theme we’ve examined in past editions.
 In this sitting, we ask Council members how they strike the right balance between global and local messaging and narratives, and how they keep a finger on the pulse of their reputation (or reputations) around the world.

-Lastly, we’ve introduced some new, ‘quickfire’ sections, in which we analyse Council members’ views on a number of contentious, topical talking points, such as the death of CSR, the distraction posed by social media, the need to pick a side in a polarising society, and whether consumers will overlook poor corporate behaviour if the price is right…
+Lastly, we’ve introduced some new, ‘quickfire’ sections, in which we analyze Council members’ views on a number of contentious, topical talking points, such as the death of CSR, the distraction posed by social media, the need to pick a side in a polarizing society, and whether consumers will overlook poor corporate behavior if the price is right…

 I hope you enjoy this edition of the Reputation Council report.